symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 * **VRF account (V)** that did not send or receive any transactions.
 * **Announcer account (A)** with enough XYM to pay for transaction fees.

-If you are planning to use Symbol-CLI, you may refer to :ref:`here <creating-an-account>` for profile and account generation.
+If you are planning to use Symbol-CLI, you may refer to :doc:`here <../getting-started/setup-workstation/creating-an-account>` for profile and account generation.

 *******
 Methods